-This degree with the Integrated Industrial and Professional Training Year will jump start your career prospects upon successful completion.
-If you are interested in the fundamentals of Computer Science and Artificial Intelligence, our degree which is accredited by the Chartered Institute for IT (BCS) on behalf of the Engineering Council, allows you to develop the skills needed to solve complex problems that include analysis, design, solution choice and implementation.
-The skills acquired from this course are sought after by employers in this discipline.
+The degree itself, which is accredited by the Chartered Institute for IT (BCS) on behalf of the Engineering Council, allows you to develop the skills needed to solve complex problems that include analysis, design, solution choice and implementation.

 Department of Computer Science: 92% overall satisfaction for the course Computer Science (NSS, 2017)